garfieldius/vagrant-save/README.md

 vagrant save -v 1.2.0
 ```

-The parameter must always have all three digits and must be greater than the installed version
+The parameter must always have all three digits and must be greater than the installed version.

 ## License